Chart Color Schemes

 Dubbo Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Dubbo Surrounds, as evaluated at the 2016 Census, comprised 98.8% houses and 1.3% other dwellings.
-In comparison, Non-Metro NSW had 88.0% houses and 12.1% other dwellings.
-Home ownership in Dubbo Surrounds was 43.9%, with mortgaged dwellings at 46.4% and rented ones at 9.7%.
-The median monthly mortgage repayment was $1,733, higher than Non-Metro NSW's average of $1,450.
-Median weekly rent in Dubbo Surrounds was $265, compared to Non-Metro NSW's $280.
+In Dubbo Surrounds, as per the latest Census, 98.8% of dwellings were houses, with the remaining 1.3% comprising semi-detached homes, apartments, and other types.
+This differs from Non-Metro NSW's dwelling structure, which had 88.0% houses and 12.1% other dwellings.
+Home ownership in Dubbo Surrounds stood at 43.9%, with mortgaged properties at 46.4% and rented ones at 9.7%.
+The median monthly mortgage repayment in the area was $1,733, higher than Non-Metro NSW's average of $1,450.
+Weekly rent in Dubbo Surrounds was $265, compared to Non-Metro NSW's $280.
 Nationally, Dubbo Surrounds' mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing